NithushanUthayarasa/IT-Company-Asset-Portal/README.md

-# **IT Asset Tracking Portal**
+# **IT Company Asset Portal**

-**I built the complete full-stack IT Asset Tracking Portal from scratch using Spring Boot, PostgreSQL, Thymeleaf, and Spring Security.
+**I built the complete full-stack IT Company Asset Portal from scratch using Spring Boot, PostgreSQL, Thymeleaf, and Spring Security.
 The system centralizes IT asset tracking, assignments, ticketing, maintenance, and employee feedback, enhancing efficiency, accountability, and IT operations.**